chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 Ultimately, all this culminates when considering how a function acts upon its inputs.
 There are two ways in which a function manipulates data passed into it.
 The first, pass-by-value makes an internal copy of the value returned by a variable thereby leaving the original object alone and unmodified.
 The second, pass-by-reference actually directly addresses the object returned by a variable and thereby any modifications to its data are reflected outside of the function call.[^5]

 In relation to mutability, if an object is immutable then the default behaviour is to pass-by-value, if an object is mutable otherwise then pass-by-reference becomes the default.
 In the latter situation it is also possible to simulate pass-by-value behavior by making copies within a function definition and manipulating those instead of the original.
 This is where container-type cloning comes in handy.
-It allows us to modify a duplicate and to also have access to the unmodified original
+It allows us to modify a duplicate and to also have access to the unmodified original.

 Python uses the model "pass by object reference" (otherwise know as "pass by assignment") and i really don't know what that means, _BUT_ depending on the mutability of the argument that gets passed, a function will behave differently.[^5]